 Pottery Firing in Oven: Is It Fired or Dried?

 This is something most artists get confused about.
-When talking about oven firing a pottery work, it isn’t actually firing, rather drying.
+When talking about oven firing a pottery work, it isn’t firing, but rather drying.
 Your home oven cannot reach the temperature required to physically and chemically alter the pottery work and turn it into a durable piece.

 However, it can surely aid in the drying process and speed it up for you.
 When you leave your pottery work to air-dry, it could take a long time to dry.
 Depending on the thickness of your piece, it could take as long as a week to air-dry completely.
 With an oven by your side, you can speed up the drying process and end up with a bone-dry piece.